MicrosoftDocs/bot-docs/retired/r13/bot-builder-howto-bf-cli-deploy-luis.md

 luis:application:import --in <luis-model-json-file> --endpoint <endpoint> --subscriptionKey <subscription-key> --name <name> --versionId <initial-version-id>
 ```

 The example above shows the `luis:application:import` command with its required options.
-For more details and to see all options available for this command see the [bf luis:application:import][bf-luisapplicationimport] section of the LUIS CLI readme.
+For more details and to see all options available for this command see the [bf luis:application:import][bf-luisapplicationimport] section of the LUIS CLI `README`.

 To create a LUIS application without including a LUIS model see the [bf luis:application:create][bf-luisapplicationcreate] command.